Adam-Goss/machine_setup_automation/README.md

 ---

 To do:
-- add common applications to base role; tmux, alacritty, zsh, flameshot, tldr, neovim (move from dev_machine role)
-- add config files for default apps to be copied across
+- add config files and tasks to copy across for common tools in roles/base
 - automate attack_machine
 - automate malware_machine